Skip to main content

 To help us resolve the issue as fast as possible, please send through two reports:

-2. A corresponding report from your accounting source data.
+2. A corresponding report from your source accounting system

 Did this answer your question?